by Tracy Johnson

 It is true, however, that air talent on music stations must earn the right to more talk.
 This privilege is not a bonus granted by the PD or GM.
 It’s an invitation from the audience, and is earned over time.
 When content becomes more of an attraction that music, increase the talk and reduce the music.
 Sounds simple, doesn’t it?

-In sorting it out for your station or show, understand that the length of the break isn’t nearly as important as the pace of the break.
+First, understand that the length of the break isn’t nearly as important as the pace of the break.
 Forward momentum is key to listener retention.

 In sports, Major League Baseball has obsessed over shortening games.
 Baseball officials are applying pressure on teams, umpires and players to “speed up” the games.